-While some agencies were already conducting equity-oriented work prior to 2020, many were not.
-The racial justice unrest and national dialogues on racism led by Black Lives Matter and other activists deeply affected local, regional, and state governments and agencies and inspired many to take action.
+While some agencies were already conducting equity-oriented work prior to 2020, the racial justice unrest and national dialogues on racism led by Black Lives Matter and other activists deeply affected local, regional, and state governments and agencies and inspired many to take further action.
 Many subsequently created equity resolutions, frameworks, action plans, and established equity offices with staff to help implement agency commitments and advance internal and external equity after 2020.